mouna-naim/CLassfication-regression/README.md

 # Pytorch
-This repository contains my deep learning projects using the PyTorch library pytorch.ipynb solves linear and non linear regression +a classification problem
+This repository contains my machine learning projects using the PyTorch library pytorch.ipynb solves linear and non linear regression +a classification problem